 1. SUFFICIENT BASIS FOR STOP

 This involved an unidentified citizen caller who told the officer that he was being chased by a red Chevrolet pickup truck with a Texas license plate starting with the characters "74W", and that there were multiple occupants in the truck who were throwing objects from the truck at his car.
 Finally, the informant provided the intersection where the disturbance was occurring and stated that the truck was fleeing the scene heading northbound on Lamar Boulevard.
 The Trial Court could have reasonably found that this detailed account of the informant's first-hand observations made the informant's statements sufficiently reliable.
 In addition, although it appears that the officer did not know the name of the informant at the time he acted on the tip, the informant put himself in a position to be identified by calling 911 from a cell phone and remaining on the phone for an extended period of time while relaying information to law enforcement.
-By putting himself in a position to be identified by law enforcement, the informant made it more likely that he could be held accountable if the information he provided to law enforcement was false.
+By putting himself in a position to be identified by law enforcement, the informant made it more likely that he could be held accountable if the information he provided to law enforcement was false and the officer was able to corroborate some of the information given by the unidentified caller.
 For all of the above reasons, the stop was upheld.

 LeCourias v.
 State, 341 S.W.3d 483 (Tex.App.—Houston [14 Dist] 2011).